GluuFederation/gluu-docker/examples/multi-hosts/README.md

         ./ldap-worker-2.sh

 __NOTE__: OpenDJ containers are not deployed as service tasks because each of these containers requires a reachable unique address for establishing replication.
-Due to how Docker service works, there's no guarantee that the address will still be unique after restart, hence OpenDJ containers are deployed via plain `docker run` command.
+Due to how the Docker service works, there's no guarantee that the address will still be unique after restart, hence OpenDJ containers are deployed via a plain `docker run` command.

 ### 5 - Deploy Registrator